Non-Small Cell Lung Cancer Treatment

 Bevacizumab works by stopping VEGF from stimulating the growth of new blood vessels.
 (Because normal tissues have an established blood supply, they are not affected by the drug.)
 When combined with chemotherapy, bevacizumab has been shown to improve survival in people with certain types of non-small lung cancer, such as adenocarcinoma and large cell carcinoma.

-Crizotinib (Xalkori) is a newly available treatment that has shown benefits for people with advanced non–small cell lung cancer who have the ALK biomarker.
-Mutations in the way cells program ALK result in changes to the way it functions, leading to increased tumor cell growth.
+Crizotinib (Xalkori).
+A treatment that has shown benefits for people with advanced non–small cell lung cancer who have the ALK gene mutation.
 Crizotinib works by blocking ALK and stopping the growth of the tumor.